Home

 There is no news regarding the Spinner Controller, but a working unit exist as you can see on the picture below.

-I have already designed my new updated Control Panel with the spinner on.
+I have already designed my new updated Control Panel with the spinner marked on.

 And on the picture below is also mounted 2 seperate pushbottons for the Spinner.

-I have now changed it to only 1 player.
+I have now changed it from a 2 player to only 1 player.

 I will work on this again from May / June 2020.